SharePoint/sp-dev-docs/docs/community/contribute.md

 There are multiple ways to contribute to the SharePoint Developer Community (SharePoint PnP).
 Here are a few options:

-* Participate in discussions within the [Microsoft Tech Community - SharePoint Developer group](https://techcommunity.microsoft.com/t5/SharePoint-Developer/bd-p/SharePointDev)
+* Participate in discussions within the [Microsoft Tech Community - SharePoint Developer group](https://techcommunity.microsoft.com/t5/SharePoint-Developer/bd-p/SharePointDev).
-* Participate in the SharePoint community calls and provide input in the discussion during the calls
+* Participate in the SharePoint community calls and provide input in the discussion during the calls.
-* Do a live demo of your sample, solution, or architecture design in the SharePoint community calls
+* Do a live demo of your sample, solution, or architecture design in the SharePoint community calls.
-* Report and fix issues within the GitHub repositories in the [SharePoint GitHub Organization](http://github.com/sharepoint)
+* Report and fix issues within the GitHub repositories in the [SharePoint GitHub Organization](http://github.com/sharepoint).
-* Report issues in the GitHub issue lists to help others find where they can assist
+* Report issues in the GitHub issue lists to help others find where they can assist.
-* Provide input on new feature requests within [SharePoint Developer UserVoice](https://sharepoint.uservoice.com/forums/329220-sharepoint-dev-platform)
+* Provide input on new feature requests within [SharePoint Developer UserVoice](https://sharepoint.uservoice.com/forums/329220-sharepoint-dev-platform).

 ## FAQ